CentAUR - Copyright

 This is found in items incorporated into the output, for example, text, images, data that are the work of others.
 If not already done as part of the process of preparing your output for publication, you will need to contact the copyright owners, who may be the original author or the publisher of the excerpt, to obtain permission.
 For advice on seeking copyright clearance please refer to Information Management and Policy Services (IMPS).
 You are advised to obtain permission in writing and are invited to lodge this with the repository staff email@example.com

-Check that the publisher allows the output to be deposited/archived in an institutional repository, and if so which version is permissible and the degree of access permitted.
-A distinction is usually made between an author's personal website, institutional website and institutional repository, and between the postprint and the published version:
+Check that the publisher allows the output to be deposited/archived in an institutional repository, which version is permissible and the degree of access permitted.
+A distinction is usually made between an author's personal website, institutional website and institutional repository, and between the author final version and the published version:

-Postprint is the author's own final version, after refereeing and corrections, in the author's own typesetting e.g. Word.
+The Author final version is the author's own final version, after refereeing and corrections, in the author's own typesetting e.g. Word.
 It should not contain publisher's logos or typesetting, or be in the publisher's template or proof.
-When an article is assembled via a template, the postprint as described above is not produced as part of the publication process; some authors maintain their own postprint for archiving in CentAUR.
+It is sometimes known as the author final manuscript or the postprint.
+When an article is assembled via a template, this exact version is not produced as part of the writing and publication process; some authors maintain their own postprint for archiving in CentAUR.

 Published version is the definitive version, produced by the publisher and usually available as a PDF, sometimes called the 'publisher's PDF'.
 It should not be a publisher's proof.

 Embargo periods - full texts can be uploaded immediately and the embargo period set within CentAUR to comply with publishers' policies.

 Open access - some articles are published as open access on the journal website and are usually licensed (e.g. with a Creative Commons Licence) to allow a copy to be archived in a repository.